-The Elliott Initiative is a multi-year, multi-topic, multi-dimensional and inter-disciplinary initiative aimed at continually enhancing academic quality within the University of Michigan-Dearborn College of Business.
-Each year is given a theme, and around this theme, a number of activities to promote teaching, research, and community service in the College of Business are organized throughout the year.
+The Elliott Initiative, launched in 2010, is an inter-disciplinary initiative designed to promote academic quality within the University of Michigan-Dearborn College of Business.
+Each year a theme is selected to guide a set of teaching, research, and community service activities.
+The initiative regularly includes speaker panels and events, an interdisciplinary class, and grants for both academic research and community engagement projects.
 Edward W. Elliott, Jr. (’67 B.B.A.) has made the generous gift for this initiative in memory of his late wife Betty F. Elliott (also ’67, B.B.A.).

 The Elliott Initiative theme for 2013-2014 is "Doing business in Detroit: Entrepreneurship and Commercialization."
 This is the second year of the two-year theme on entrepreneurship.
 Focusing on the steps of business development, this theme will address the strategy, research, and skills needed for the successful commercialization of a product or service.
 Planned elements include Design Thinking workshop in Fall 2013 which is open to students and community members; an entrepreneurship course in Winter 2014; a business plan pitch competition in April 2014 (open to UM-Dearborn students and alumni); and two grants related to business commercialization, one focused on entrepreneurial research and the other on entrepreneurial engagement activities.